fzaman2258/Web-Security-Week-7/README.md

     - Fixed in version: 4.2.10
   - [ ] GIF Walkthrough: ![](./1.gif)
   - [ ] Steps to recreate:
-        1.Create a file with this format: file_name<JavaScript_Code>
+        1. Create a file with this format: file_name<JavaScript_Code>
-        2.Make sure that the size of the file is at least 2 MB 3.Create a new media file and after uploading, press update 4.There will be an error message of the image being too large and the JavaScript Code will execute.
+        2. Make sure that the size of the file is at least 2 MB
+        3. Create a new media file and after uploading, press update
+        4. There will be an error message of the image being too large and the JavaScript Code will execute.

 2. XSS:Through authentication in a new post
   - [ ] Summary: